-An important topic to include in any policy framework policy relates to the triggers for a new policy and/or procedure.
-For example, these may include changes to the external operating environment, a review of the strategic direction of the organisation, or changes to government policy or legislation.
+The policy framework policy should contain a trigger for a new policy and/or procedure.
+For example, this may include changes to the external operating environment, a review of the strategic direction of the organisation, or changes to government policy or legislation.

-The development and revision of policy documents will generally comprise a process similar to the one set out in the table below.
+The development and revision of policy documents will generally comprise a process similar to the one set out below.
 This process should be fully explained in the procedure section of the policy or a separate procedure document depending on your organisation’s preference.

-- Needs analysis: Identification of need for the development of a new policy or procedure or review of an existing policy or procedure
+- Needs analysis for the development of a new policy/procedure or a review

 - Appointment of a policy author and policy approver